-If the recommendation of the Provost is negative, he or she shall so inform the candidate, furnishing the copy of his or her recommendation, including justification, at least one week before the deadline to submit an appeal to the Faculty Appeals Committee.
+If the recommendation of the Provost is negative, they shall so inform the candidate, furnishing the copy of their recommendation, including justification, at least one week before the deadline to submit an appeal to the Faculty Appeals Committee.
 Upon appropriate and timely request from the candidate, the Faculty Appeals Committee shall have jurisdiction.
 If on appeal from the faculty member, the Faculty Appeals Committee disagrees with the recommendation of the Provost, the report of the committee shall be sent to the President.

-8. The President shall make his or her decision.
+8. The President shall make their decision.

-If the Provost recommends positively and the decision of the President is negative, the President shall so inform the candidate, furnishing the copy of his or her decision, including justification.
+If the Provost recommends positively and the decision of the President is negative, the President shall so inform the candidate, furnishing the copy of their decision, including justification.